dapp-org/k-uniswap-v2/src/lemmas.k.md

   requires X >=Int 0
 ```

-Repeated application of `modInt pow32` can be simplified as follows.
+Repeated application of `modInt` can be simplified as follows.
 This lets us clean the storage
 conditions in a few specs.

 ```k